SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/github_audit_logs.md

 ### Creating the Github API key

-To create an API key, go to https://github.com/.
-On the top right corner, click on your profile picture and go to Settings.
-Then Developper Settings, create a Personnal access token (classic) with read access to the audit_logs.
-Validate the configuration and save the token for the configuration of the connector.
+To create an API key on [Github](https://github.com/):

+1. On the top right corner, click on your profile picture then on `Settings`.
+2. On the Developper Settings, create a Personnal access token (classic) with read access to the audit_logs.
+3. Validate the configuration and save the token for the configuration of the connector.

+### Create the intake in SEKOIA.IO

+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Github  audit logs`.
+Copy the intake key.

+### Pull events

+To start to pull events, you have to:

+1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Fetch new audit logs from Github](../../../automate/library/github.md) trigger
+2. Set up the module configuration with the Github organization and the APIkey.
+Set up the trigger configuration with the intake key
+3. Start the playbook and enjoy your events